-With the nature of employment changing and employee mobility on the rise, organizations will soon be hard-pressed to retain their top-talent.
-While employers may lament about the lack of loyalty in the new generation, the fact of the matter is that employees are not given the right motivation to remain loyal.
+With the nature of employment changing and employee mobility on the rise, organizations will soon be hard-pressed to retain their top talent.
+While employers may lament the lack of loyalty in the new generation, the fact of the matter is that employees are not given the right motivation to remain loyal.

-Rather unfortunately, employers often overlook reliable and loyal staff members.
+Unfortunately, employers often overlook reliable and loyal staff members.
 Such workers are usually taken for granted and even sometimes inadequately rewarded for their efforts.
-This could be due to inadequate performance rating systems or internal politics i.e. managers favouring a particular employee.
+This could be due to inadequate performance rating systems or internal politics i.e. managers favoring a particular employee.

 As a result, the lack of recognition often results in said employee and HR trust becoming disengaged and frustrated.
 With time, a competitor will likely swoop in and entice them with promises of a higher salary and better job prospects.

-Hence this is why IQDynamics’ HRMS studies all aspects of an employee’s performance in detail while also utilizing a 360 degree feedback loop which collects feedback from all relevant stakeholders.
+Hence this is why IQDynamics’ HRMS studies all aspects of an employee’s performance in detail while also utilizing a 360-degree feedback loop that collects feedback from all relevant stakeholders.
 This ensures that performance reviews are comprehensive and accurate.

 These experiences shape the employee’s perception of their employer for better or worse.
-Ideally, you’d want your employees to have a favourable impression of your organization or department.
+Ideally, you’d want your employees to have a favorable impression of your organization or department.

 Employees who’ve had a positive experience with the organization are more likely to recommend its products or services to their friends and family.
 Alongside this, with sites such as Glassdoor and LinkedIn, employees are able to leave reviews of their time with your company.

-A positive review would encourage talented candidates seek employment whereas a single negative review can severely impact your employer branding.
+A positive review would encourage talented candidates to seek employment whereas a single negative review can severely impact your employer’s branding.
 This above situation shows us why it’s crucial for HR professionals to address employee and HR trust deficit.